Domestic Infant Adoption in Maryland and D.C. Through

 There are two primary types of domestic adoption – through an adoption agency or an independent / private adoption.

 In some cases, a birth father may be unwilling to consent or unknown to a birth mother.
-If a birth father is unwilling to sign a consent, the adoption agency may serve a show cause order on the birth father giving him an opportunity to object.
-If he fails to file a timely objection within 30-60 days depending on where he resides, his consent will be deemed and the adoption agency can move forward with the proceeding to terminate parental rights and obtain guardianship, giving them the right to consent to an adoption.
-If a birth father refuses to consent, it is still possible to proceed with guardianship proceeding; however, the court's determination will be based on the best interests of the child.
+If a birth father is unwilling to sign a consent, a notice to the birth father will be served on him giving him an opportunity to object or oppose the adoption plan.
+In Maryland, if he fails to file a timely objection within 30-90 days depending on where service occurs, his consent will be deemed and the adoption agency can move forward with the proceeding to terminate parental rights and obtain guardianship, giving them the right to consent to an adoption.
+In D.C., he must appear at the date and time specified in the court notice or file a proper opposition by the date specified in the notice in order to preserve his rights.
 If the identity of a birth father is truly unknown, the adoption agency may be permitted to publish a notice of the proceeding, and assuming no objection is filed within the time permitted, the agency will be granted guardianship with the right to consent to the adoption.
+If a birth father refuses to consent and take the proper legal methods to oppose it, it is possible that the adoption may not be able to move forward as an agency adoption.

 In some cases, a birth father may be unwilling to consent or unknown to a birth mother.
-If a birth father is unwilling to sign a consent, the adoption agency may serve a show cause order on the birth father giving him an opportunity to object.
-If he fails to file a timely objection within 30-60 days depending on where he resides, his consent will be deemed and the adoption agency can move forward with the proceeding to terminate parental rights and obtain guardianship, giving them the right to consent to an adoption.
-If a birth father refuses to consent, it is still possible to proceed with guardianship proceeding; however, the court's determination will be based on the best interests of the child.
+If a birth father is unwilling to sign a consent, a notice to the birth father will be served on him giving him an opportunity to object or oppose the adoption plan.
+In Maryland, if he fails to file a timely objection within 30-90 days depending on where service occurs, his consent will be deemed and the adoption agency can move forward with the proceeding to terminate parental rights and obtain guardianship, giving them the right to consent to an adoption.
+In D.C., he must appear at the date and time specified in the court notice or file a proper opposition by the date specified in the notice in order to preserve his rights.
 If the identity of a birth father is truly unknown, the adoption agency may be permitted to publish a notice of the proceeding, and assuming no objection is filed within the time permitted, the agency will be granted guardianship with the right to consent to the adoption.
+If a birth father refuses to consent and take the proper legal methods to oppose it, it is possible that the adoption may not be able to move forward as an agency adoption.